practicalli/clojure/quickstart/quick-reference.md

 (source doc)
 ```

-Clojure is a dynamically typed language, it is also strongly typed (everything is a type, but you dont have to express the type in your code).
+Clojure is a dynamically typed language, it is also strongly typed (everything is a type, but you don't have to express the type in your code).
 The type of anything in Clojure can be returned.

 ```clojure
 (type 42)